 Consistency is Key

 Consider scheduling at least two swim lessons per week.
 The closer together the lessons are scheduled, the greater the progress will be.
 An intensive schedule (ie. Lessons scheduled multiple days in a row over the span of two weeks, for example) followed by bi-weekly lessons is a great way to see fast results.
-Lessons scheduled only 1 day per week may result in a slower learning progression, but weekly lessons can still be beneficial for a swimmer.
+While lessons scheduled only 1 day per week may result in a somewhat slower learning progression, the consistency of even one weekly lesson can still be beneficial for a swimmer.
 The physical and mental memory of children is not as sophisticated as that of adults, so if you go more than a week between swim lessons, the progress that the swimmer made last lesson may not be as valuable.
 For this reason, consistency is of the uptmost importance.

 Practice is Key